 Spring Boot is built on the top of the spring and contains all the features of spring.
 And is becoming a favorite of developers these days because of its rapid production-ready environment which enables the developers to directly focus on the logic instead of struggling with the configuration and setup.
 Spring Boot is a microservice-based framework and making a production-ready application in it takes very little time.
 Following are some of the features of Spring Boot:

-- It provides easy maintenance and creation of REST endpoints
+• It provides easy maintenance and creation of REST endpoints.

-- It includes embedded Tomcat-server
+• It includes an embedded Tomcat server.

 Mockito is an open-source testing framework used for unit testing of Java applications.
 It plays a vital role in developing testable applications.
-Mockito is used to mock interfaces so that a dummy functionality can be added to a mock interface that can be used in Unit Testing.
+Mockito is used to mock interfaces so that a dummy functionality can be added to a mock interface used in Unit Testing.
 Unit Testing is a type of software testing in which individual components of the software are tested.
 The major objective of using the Mockito framework is to simplify the development of a test by mocking external dependencies and using them in the test code.
-And as a result, Mockito provides a simpler test code that is easier to understand, more readable, and modifiable.
+As a result, Mockito provides a simpler test code that is easier to understand, more readable, and modifiable.
 Mockito can also be used with other testing frameworks like JUnit and TestNG.
 JUnit framework is a Java framework that is also used for testing.
 Now, JUnit is used as a standard when there is a need to perform testing in Java.
-So in this article, we are going to perform Unit Testing in Spring Boot Project using Mockito and Junit.
+So, in this article, we are going to perform Unit Testing in Spring Boot Project using Mockito and JUnit.

 Step 1: Refer to this article How to Create a Spring Boot Project with IntelliJ IDEA and create a Spring Boot project.